Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 From their a la carte menu you can choose a 2-course (starter + main) for about 90 € or a 3-course meal (starter + main + dessert) for about 110 €.
 Yes, it looks like the dessert alone costs around 20 €!
 The restaurant 360 also offers 7-course tasting menus for about 150 € without drinks.
 The food is really good, though!

-Restaurant 360 is a great place to celebrate a special occasion.
+Restaurant 360 is a great place for a special occasion.

 Restaurant Proto